samboyer/samboyer.github.io/misc/oxford-course-handbook/README.md

-> hey! this is a demo for an alternate presentation of the course handbook, using Markdown and Docsify. it shouldn't (yet) be used as the ground truth for this content - please refer to the original PDFs before suing the dept xo
+> hey! this is a demo for an alternate presentation of the course handbook, using Markdown, [word2md](https://word2md.com/) and [Docsify](https://docsify.js.org/#/).
+Please refer to the original PDFs for official guidance!
  _\- sam_

 ![](logo.png)